TU-Delft-DCC/TU-Delft-DCC.github.io/docs/infrastructure/VPS_SSH_connect.md

-# One-step SSH to server
+# Configure one-step SSH to server

 ## Background
 The default login procedure to VPS from TU Delft is to connect to the Bastion host (an intermediary server) and then to your server, so it is a two-step process.
 Steps A and B are described by ICT admin in the email confirming deployment of your server.